 - This will open a side-by-side image of the most recent previous capture.

 Once completing this step, you're able to navigate through comparison images from different capture dates.
-The workflow for this various slightly on the Web and Mobile Apps.
+The workflow for this varies slightly on the Web and Mobile Apps.

 - In the comparison image half-screen, select the drop-down arrow in the "Timelapse View" toolbar.